Charmed: Merchandise

+Podcast

+On September 1, 2022, three members of the Charmed cast started a podcast called The House of Halliwell / A Charmed Rewatch Podcast.
+At Dragon Con, Drew Fuller explains that he had not watched Charmed and recruited his fellow co-stars to create a rewatch podcast.
+Holly Marie Combs recalls a cancer scare during "The Power of Two" episode.
+She revealed that a tumor was discover in her uterus while filming an episode of Charmed with the same name.
+As a result, production of the show was shut down for two weeks.
+Brian Krause discussed how Charmed impacted its viewers by bringing them together with family and assisting individuals in accepting themselves.
+He also reveals in the podcast that this is his first time watching the show.

 Reboot series

 Canceled CBS reboot

 On October 25, 2013, it was announced that CBS was developing a reboot of Charmed.
 Party of Five co-creator Christopher Keyser and Sydney Sidner were going to executive produce and write the pilot script for CBS Television Studios (who own the rights to Charmed) and The Tannenbaum Company.
 The reboot was described as a "re-imagining of the original series centered around four sisters who discover their destiny – to battle against the forces of evil using their witchcraft."
 CBS only ordered a script for a pilot, however; no commitment to filming was made.

 Following the announcement, the original cast of Charmed shared their opinions of the reboot through Twitter.
 Rose McGowan tweeted, "They really are running out of ideas in Hollywood," followed up by another tweet, "lame lame lame lamertons."
 Alyssa Milano tweeted, "The thing about them doing a #charmed reboot is ... it just ... it feels like yesterday.
 It feels too close."
 Holly Marie Combs tweeted, "Here's the thing.
 Everything is a reboot.
 If you think otherwise you haven't read enough Shakespeare yet.
 At least they had the decency to call it what it is.
 Instead of ripping it off and then pretending to not be ripping it off."
 Shannen Doherty tweeted to a fan, "I don't know yet.
 It's strange to think about a reboot.
 I guess I'm still processing the idea."
-However, on August 12, 2014, TVLine's Michael Ausiello revealed that CBS were not moving forward with the reboot.
+However, on August 12, 2014, TVLine's Michael Ausiello revealed that CBS was not moving forward with the reboot.